Healthy Homes Assessment Waiohiki

 Rental Property Home Assessments Waiohiki

-The areas of rental property that are affected to The Healthy Homes Standards in Waiohiki include each:
+Rental property areas affected through Health Homes Standards.
+Healthy Homes Standard in Waiohiki include each:

 • Bedroom